gbengaoluwadahunsi/Astonish-Designs/README.md

 ✅Project Overview

-✅PFeatures
+✅Features

-✅PInstallation
+✅Installation

-✅PUsage
+✅Usage

-✅PFolder Structure
+✅Folder Structure

 # Features
 ✅Modern UI/UX: Intuitive and visually appealing user interface.

-✅PResponsive Design: Optimized for various screen sizes and devices.
+✅Responsive Design: Optimized for various screen sizes and devices.

 ✅Fast Loading: Utilizes Vite for rapid development and build processes.

-✅PDynamic Content: Fetch and display dynamic content using React.
+✅Dynamic Content: Fetch and display dynamic content using React.

 # Installation
 To get started with this project, follow these steps: